 This simple map shows the main car parks around Newborough.

 Public Transport There are several bus stops in the village.
 Buses come from Llangefni and Bangor.
-If you are intending to walk to the beach, the shortest route is to get off at the Pen Lon roundabout and walk down through the Marram Grass car park (Llyn Rhos Ddu) and follow the trail along the edge of the forest – that’s a little less than a two mile walk.
-Alternatively, you can get off in the centre of the village and walk down the main toll road (just over two miles and not at all pedestrian friendly for most of the way).
-Another option is to get off at Eglwys Bach (the old St Thomas Mission Church) and follow the footpath opposite, passing St Peter’s Church and across fields to the forest and then following the forest trails to the beach (also about two miles and all traffic free).
+If you are intending to walk to the beach, the shortest route is to get off at the Pen Lon roundabout and walk down through the Marram Grass sculpture car park (Llyn Rhos Ddu) and follow the trail along the edge of the forest – that’s a little less than a two mile walk (restricted by-way number 45/036/1; it’s tricky, but not impossible with a buggy; it’s not possible with a wheelchair – there is too much loose deep sand in places, and mud if it’s been wet).

-There are several caravan sites in and around the village, Awelfryn (the one on the way to the forest toll) and White Lodge (on the road in from Dwyran and owned by the same family as Awelfryn) both have pitches for tents too.
+There are several caravan sites in and around the Newborough.
+Awelfryn (the one on the way to the forest toll) and White Lodge (on the road in from Dwyran and owned by the same family as Awelfryn) both have pitches for tents too.
 The White Lodge site is also the location of The Marram Grass cafe.
 Only very slightly further away is Ty Croes campsite on the outskirts of Dwyran – it has the added advantage of a vineyard which produces some lovely wines:)

 Cycling – Newborough Forest is criss-crossed with tracks and trails that are ideal for cycling.
 However, they are just tracks and trails and are best suited to hybrid or mountain bikes – it can be tough going for a skinny wheeled road bike.
 You can extend your cycle ride by parking (for free) at Malltraeth and beginning your journey by crossing the beautiful cob.